modbas/mad76/doc/teachlinux/teachlinux.md

         hostname
         ifconfig -a

--   Example 4: Two students communicate by TCP/IP
+-   Example 4: Two students communicate by TCP/IP (primitive chat)

     -   Student 1 runs a server on computer `madp03`